Make time for your well-being and sanity with these helpful holiday self-care tips.

 And you can use these 10 holiday self-care tips for homeschoolers in your Holiday Self-Care Plan!

-Here’s how to manage stress and taking care of yourself this holiday season:
+Here’s how to manage stress, boost your energy, and taking care of yourself this holiday season:

 1. Include Holiday Prep In Your Homeschool Time